Diversity Makes a Difference

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this institution appears to attract a majority of older students.
-At Atlanta's John Marshall Law School, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Savannah Law School #2,174 in the nation for student age diversity.
+At Atlanta's John Marshall Law School, 0.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Savannah Law School #3,331 in the nation for student age diversity.

 Savannah Law School Age Diversity Chart

-Analyze the age range of Savannah Law School undergraduates with the following chart.
+Analyze the age range of Savannah Law School students with the following chart.

 Questions About Diversity